janisgrikstas/PLC_ExtraCredit/README.md

 ### YesOrNo Rules
 ```
-YesOrNo yorn_name = true ;
+yesorno yorn_name = true ;
 ```
 In EZ, a boolean is a data type that can have one of two possible values: true or false.
 It is commonly used to represent a condition that can either be true or false.
 For example, you might use a boolean to represent whether a certain condition has been met, or to represent whether a user has entered a valid input.

-A YesOrNo must be declared before it can be used.
+A yesorno must be declared before it can be used.
 This is done using the `YesOrNo` keyword, followed by the name of the YesOrNo variable.

 The value of a boolean can be checked using an `isthistrue` statement.
 More information on this structure can be found in Structure Rules section